 This website doesn’t use any trackers, neither third-party or first-party ones.
 Nobody except you and I know you’re here except for the DNS server you used, your web browser, possibly your OS and your ISP if you’re not using DoH and TLS.

-I don’t care about analytics, my site is about posting software-related content for anyone who wants to read it.
+I don’t care about analytics, my site is about posting tech-related and personal opinion articles for anyone who wants to read them.
 I’m not trying to sell anything, trying to display ads based on your interests or making a “good product”.

 Everyone likes cookies, there are the chocolate ones, speculoos… Oh, that other kind of cookies… Cookies are small pieces of data stored in the browser while visiting a website.
 They are commonly used to save authentication data, user preferences or tracking IDs used across the web.